-How to Interview a Prospective Estate Planning Attorney
+Interviewing a Trust and Estate Planning Attorney

 Once you've located a prospective estate planning attorney, you'll need to ask the attorney the following list of questions in order to determine if they're truly qualified to help you:

-- Is the Attorney's Primary Focus on Estate Planning?
+Is the Attorney's Primary Focus on Estate Planning?

 An attorney whose practice is broad but includes simple estate planning and probate matters will work just fine in this situation.
 On the other hand, if you have a complicated family or financial situation or a taxable estate, then you'll need to work with someone whose primary focus is on estate planning and estate tax reduction.

-- How Many Years of Experience Does the Attorney Have?
+How Many Years of Experience Does the Attorney Have?

 The wills, trusts, powers of attorney and health care documents used by attorneys who have been in business for a while have been revised and tweaked to deal with the everyday situations that their clients encounter.
 This will give you the peace of mind to know that the documents they prepare for you will work when they're needed.

 Still, others will merely mention the importance of funding but fail to give you any guidance whatsoever.
-I strongly recommend that you work with an attorney who will oversee the funding process and even pay the attorney an extra fee to do so because chances are you won't complete all of the necessary funding on your own.
+It is strongly recommended that you work with an attorney who will oversee the funding process and even pay the attorney an extra fee to do so because chances are you won't complete all of the necessary funding on your own.

 Does the Attorney Have a Formal Updating and Maintenance Program?

 On the other hand, there are many estate planning attorneys who, for typically a nominal fee, will contact all of their clients on an annual or semi-annual basis to inform them of changes in the law, explain new estate planning techniques, ask about life changes that will require modifications in the client's documents, and to check up on the progress of the client's funding.

 This is an important question to ask so that you won't be surprised by hidden fees and costs.
 These days the majority of estate planning attorneys charge a fixed fee for most, if not all, of their services.
 This will give you the peace of mind to know that the flat fee is all that you'll be required to pay.
 You'll need to understand, however, what the flat fee does and doesn't cover and when the attorney will charge an additional flat fee or start billing you on an hourly basis.

-- Ask Yourself: "Can I See Myself Working Closely With This Attorney?"
+Ask Yourself: "Can I See Myself Working Closely With This Attorney?"

 This will be doing you and the attorney a disservice since the attorney can't plan for, or around, things that the attorney doesn't know.
 Don't be alarmed if you realize that it simply won't be a good fit with you and the prospective attorney — it's better to find this out in the very beginning instead of after you've already spent valuable time and money.
 If this happens to you, simply move on until you find someone who you can work with and trust.